4 shot in Denver rampage attacked at tattoo shops

 DENVER (AP) — Four of the people shot in a deadly rampage in Denver were attacked at tattoo shops, raising questions about why they were targeted.

-Police say Lyndon James McLeod, 47, knew most of the people he shot Monday in several locations around the metro area through business or personal relationships, but they were still investigating his motive.
+Police say Lyndon James McLeod, 47, knew most of the people he shot Monday in several locations around the metro area, through business or personal relationships.
+They were still investigating his motive.
 Five people were fatally shot in less than an hour and two others were wounded, including a police officer who shot and killed McLeod after being hit.

 McLeod once owned a business in Denver called Flat Black Ink Corp. at an address that is now World Tattoo Studio, according to records from the Colorado Secretary of State’s Office.
 A man who answered the phone at World Tattoo Studio hung up after he was asked about McLeod on Tuesday evening.

-Note: This story has been corrected to change the spelling of Danny Scofield’s last name.